sithmel/diogenes/README.md

 Service's attributes
 ====================

-* name: the name of the service
+* name: the name of the service (cannot be changed)
-* registry: a reference to the registry

 Service's methods
 ==================